Thertzlor/Revenant/wiki/Macros/Mouse_Position_Macro.md

 A basic position is simply a table with an x and y coordinate.
 Any value written as a number (e.g `50`) is a pixel value and anything written as a percentage string (`"50%"`) is obviously a percentage.

-If you leave out the second or y portion of a position, the y value is assumed to equal the x value.
+If the y portion of a position is left out, the y value is assumed to equal the x value.

 ```lua